microsoft/vscode-docs/docs/python/tutorial-flask.md

 1. Run the app to observe that the "Hello Flask!" message renders in blue.
 Stop the app when you're done.

-### Refer to static file in code
+### Serve a static file from code

-1. In the `HelloFlask/static` folder, create a static JSON data file named `data.json` with the following contents (which are just meaningless sample data):
+1. In the `HelloFlask/static` folder, create a static JSON data file named `data.json` with the following contents (which are just meaningless sample data).
+For this file, use the **JavaScript file** item template, but be sure to change the extension to `,json`.

     ```json
     {